-The participation of schoolchildren in the annual regional Olympiad in Khakas language and literature named after Mikhail Borgoyakov, the first Doctor of Sciences in Philology in Khakas linguistics who made a significant contribution to the development of the Khakas language, is another opportunity to assess the quality of education and identify and Teaching aids in the Khakas language support talented children.
+The participation of schoolchildren in the annual regional Olympiad in Khakas language and literature named after Mikhail Borgoyakov, the first Doctor of Sciences in Philology in Khakas linguistics who made a significant contribution to the development of the Khakas language, is another opportunity to assess the quality of education and identify and support talented children.
 Diplomas of the Olympiad give special rights and additional points for admission to higher education programmes (bachelor or specialist degree) at the Katanov Khakas State University in 2023.